 Naropa University values active engagement in a global context.
 We want our graduates to understand the differences and interdependencies that characterize our world.
-Study abroad is a powerful tool to expand students' worldviews and awaken education.
+Study abroad is a powerful tool to expand students' worldviews and enliven the educational experience.
 Most students who go abroad usually report meaningful shifts in connection to self and others, as well as a heightened sense of commitment to improving global inequities.

 At Naropa University, there are different options for studying abroad.
-Students may choose one of the Naropa-sponsored programs, the Bhutan Study Abroad program or Where There Be Dragons, or students may choose to study with the School for International Training (SIT).
+Students may choose one of the Naropa-sponsored programs, the Bhutan Study Abroad program, LeapYear Gap Year program, or Where There Be Dragons, or students may choose to study with the School for International Training (SIT).
 Pending approval from Naropa’s study abroad administrator, students also have the option to find a study abroad program of their choosing.
 Limitations to financial aid and transferability of credit may apply.

 Spend a semester at the Royal University of Bhutan experiencing the arts, spirituality, sustainable practices, mythology, education, happiness, and extraordinary landscapes similar to those in Nepal and Tibet.